ianmorgan/corda-rawupdates-demo/README.md

 The diagram below summaries the key steps in a typical Corda flow.
 Some key points are

-* once the initiating node has written to the Notary (step 1 in the Finalize stage) the transaction in on the ledger, it cannot be rolled back.
+* once the initiating node has written to the Notary (step 1 in the Finalize stage) the transaction is on the ledger, it cannot be rolled back.
 * once finalized, the initiating node now communicates to each of the other parties to commit it their vault as finalised, so there is always a window where some nodes see the latest update and others don't.
 * If a node uses a spent state simply because it hasn't yet got the latest update, then it will be detected by Corda, either by another participant that does have the correct state and therefore refuses to sign, or the Notary.

 <img src="docs/images/RawUpdates.png" alt="alt text" width="800px" >